iSGTW needs your help!

 There are so many interesting stories out there, we couldn't possibly cover them all on our own.
 That's why we're always looking for contributions from readers like you.

-When you write for iSGTW, your writing goes out to over 8000 fellow researchers and scientific computing specialists, as well as a number of funders, communicators, journalists, and science and technology enthusiasts.
+When you write for iSGTW, your writing goes out to around 10,000 fellow researchers and scientific computing specialists, as well as a number of funders, communicators, journalists, and science and technology enthusiasts.
 It's a great way to raise your profile and the profile of your research or institution, while simultaneously doing a service to the community.
 There are many ways to contribute to iSGTW.